Asphelite/iRacing_Kapps_VirtualFlag_Overlay/README.md

 - Each flag plays its animation, then the queue moves to the next flag
 - As flags become inactive in iRacing, they're automatically removed from the queue
 - New active flags are appended to the end of the queue, maintaining playback order
+- The green flag is the only flag that can overwrite other flags and their animations when it gets added to the queue.
+This is so that the green flag roughly starts playing when iRacing drops it too

 ### Animation Sequences